 The focus is not on what you say in a contract, but how to say clearly and concisely whatever it is you want to say.
 It’s suitable for all levels of seniority, as much of what Ken has to say comes as news to even senior lawyers.
 It’s structured to encourage discussion, with participants analyzing examples and doing short redrafting exercises.
 Go here for a sample agenda.

-Regarding Canada, Ken will be giving “Drafting Clearer Contracts” seminars for Osgoode Professional Development in Toronto on December 3, 2014 (go here).
-He’ll also be doing on December 4, 2014, a workshop entitled “Advanced ‘Drafting Clearer Contracts': An Intensive Program in the Categories of Contract Language” (here).
+Ken will be giving a “Drafting Clearer Contracts” seminar for Osgoode Professional Development in Toronto on October 21, 2015.
+He’ll also be doing on October 22, 2015, a workshop entitled “Advanced ‘Drafting Clearer Contracts': An Intensive Program in the Categories of Contract Language.”
 This workshop will allow participants to develop further their understanding of “categories of contact language,” the foundation for controlled drafting.
 More information about both these seminars will be made available closer to the dates.

 Here’s what some participants have said about Ken’s “Drafting Clearer Contracts” seminar: